Vega2020/weatherdashboard/README.md

 # updates
 1 - commit 3 or so.
 Cannot get bootstrap navbar to center.
 Successfully have main row and columns working, now need to add bootstrap component classes to them.
 I have found that inspecting the code of tutorial pages that use bootstrap is as helpful as actually reading the tutorials. my next step is to work on adding bootstrap components to the columns I just created.

+2 - commit 6 or so. have improved jumbotron. working on building the query for the api; need to create a button to go with the search bar, then set a variable in js file for the user input, and then build it into the api url with jquery. this is why the jumbotron is currently broken, it will work again when the code to build the query url has been fixed.